Refining records boost Reliance profits, 4G plan on track

 Cash-rich Reliance’s entry into the crowded telecoms sector poses a potential threat for established players such as Bharti Airtel Ltd and Vodafone’s local unit.

-For India’s thriving e-commerce players, however, the arrival of 4G is expected to galvanise business.
+For India’s thriving e-commerce players, however, the arrival of 4G is expected to galvanize business.
 This includes a new generation of niche banks, including Reliance’s own venture.

 “All of the services we are offering, there are synergies, so we try and roll them out close together,” said Thakur, referring to retail, banking and other services.